 In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense) until then.
-For the District, deferred outflows of resources are reported on the statements of net position as deferred charge on refunding, future pension and other postemployment benefit (OPEB) obligations.
-The deferred outflows of resources related to pension and OPEB plans are explained, respectively, in Note 7 and Note 8.
+For the District, deferred outflows of resources are reported on the statements of net position as deferred charge on refunding, future pension, other postemployment benefit (OPEB) obligations, and unamortized asset retirement obligation cost.
+The deferred outflows of resources related to pension and OPEB plans are explained, respectively, in Note 8 and Note 9.
 On the District financial statements, the difference between the reacquisition price (funds required to refund the old debt) and the net carrying amount of the old debt, the gain/loss on refunding, is being amortized as a component of interest expense.
 This deferred amount is amortized over the life of the old or new debt, whichever is shorter, using the effective-interest method and is presented as deferred outflows of resources on the statements of net position.